-In November 2022 Senate lawmakers introduced legislation that would set aside grant funds over four years to expand truck parking across the United States.
+In November 2022, Senate lawmakers introduced legislation that would set aside grant funds over four years to expand truck parking across the United States.
 Such legislation would allow for the creation of new parking areas, the expansion of existing facilities, and the approval of commercial parking at existing weigh stations, rest areas, and park-and-ride facilities.
 It would also allow for truck parking expansion at commercial truck stops and travel plazas.
-Industry groups are generally in favor of the bill, as a lack of available parking has negatively impacted the industry as a whole, including the Company and its subsidiaries.
+More recently, the DOT has provided funding to increase parking in certain heavily congested areas of Nevada, Ohio, and Wisconsin, and Congressional leaders have included a provision in the House funding bill introduced in June 2024 to allocate \$200 million for truck parking projects.
+Industry groups are generally in favor of the bill, additional funding to improve parking infrastructure, as a lack of available parking has negatively impacted the industry as a whole, including the Company and its subsidiaries.

-In December 2018, the FMCSA granted a petition filed by the American Trucking Association and in doing so determined that federal law does preempt California's wage and hour laws, and interstate truck drivers are not subject to such laws.
+In December 2018, the FMCSA granted a petition filed by the American Trucking Association Associations and in doing so determined that federal law does preempt California's wage and hour laws, and interstate truck drivers are not subject to such laws.
 The FMCSA's decision has been appealed by labor groups and multiple lawsuits have been filed in federal courts seeking to overturn the decision.
 In January 2021, the Ninth Circuit Court of Appeals upheld the FMCSA's determination that federal law does preempt California's meal and rest break laws, as applied to drivers of property-carrying CMVs.
 Other current and future state and local laws, including laws related to employee meal breaks and rest periods, may also vary significantly from federal law.
 Further, driver piece rate compensation, which is an industry standard, has been attacked as non-compliant with state minimum wage laws and lawsuits have recently been filed and/or adjudicated against carriers demanding compensation for sleeper berth time, layovers, rest breaks and pre-trip and post-trip inspections, the outcome of which could have major implications for the treatment of time that drivers spend off-duty (whether in a truck's sleeper berth or otherwise) under applicable wage laws.
 Both of these issues are adversely impacting the Company and the industry as a whole, with respect to the practical application of the laws, thereby resulting in additional cost.
 As a result, we, along with other companies in the industry, could become subject to an uneven patchwork of laws throughout the United States.
 In the past, certain legislators have proposed federal legislation to preempt certain state and local laws; however, passage of such legislation is uncertain.
 If federal legislation is not passed, we will either need to comply with the most restrictive state and local laws across our entire network or overhaul our management systems to comply with varying state and local laws.
 Either solution could result in increased compliance and labor costs, driver turnover, decreased efficiency, and amplified legal exposure.